 6. Post multiple times per day.

 Up to three times is optimal.
 If you are running low on ideas, you can post user-generated content, or turn to snippets of long-form content that you created (such as whitepapers).

 7. Make sure your brand speaks for you.

 Your goal as a legal marketer is to blend your brand into social media marketing.
-You can do this by adding your logo to posts, including a company hashtag, or highlighting your attorneys or staff.
+You can do this by adding your law firm’s logo to posts, including a firm hashtag, or highlighting your attorneys or staff.